 Office of Multicultural Affairs

-The University of Dayton is committed to creating an environment that embraces cultural diversity while focusing on the Marianist values of service, leadership and community.
-The Office of Multicultural Affairs, in the division of Student Development, provides facilities and services to support the academic achievement, social and cultural engagement of multicultural students, and assists in enhancing the understanding that all UD students have of themselves and others through co-curricular experiences.
+The University of Dayton is committed, in the spirit of our Marianist values,to creating an environment that embraces cultural diversity.
+The Office of Multicultural Affairs, in the division of Student Development, provides services to support the academic achievement, as well as, social and cultural engagement of multicultural students, and assists in enhancing the understanding that all UD students have of themselves and others through co-curricular experiences.
 Staff members in the Office of Multicultural Affairs collaborate with campus and community partners to provide a supportive community that promotes academic success.

 Major programs and services offered by the Office of Multicultural Affairs (OMA):